Buy Curious

 By Jennifer White Karp |

-Most people can’t afford to buy a New York City condo as an investment property, but for those who can swing it—and can handle the responsibilities of being a landlord, such as vetting potential tenants and dealing with midnight plumbing emergencies—it can be a good way to make some extra cash each month, hedge against inflation, and hopefully turn a profit when you sell.
+Most people can’t afford to buy a New York City condo or co-op as an investment property, but for those who can swing it—and can handle the responsibilities of being a landlord, such as vetting potential tenants and dealing with midnight plumbing emergencies—it can be a good way to make some extra cash each month, hedge against inflation, and hopefully turn a profit when you sell.

 That's one reason brokers say it is a great time to be a real estate investor.
-In addition, more condo developers are tapping into what buyers want now—like outdoor space and work-from-home amenities.

 Common FAQs about buying a rental property